Volunteer Resources

 7 Badges to Help Your Girls Get Civically Engaged

 We all know Girl Scouts are leaders who display an admirable amount of courage, confidence, and character!
-For over 100 years, since the beginning of our organization’s formation, our goal has been to help girls feel empowered as they raise their voices, take the lead, and create change.
-Whether they’re volunteering their time or coordinating their […]
+For over 100 years, since our organization’s formation, our goal has been to help girls feel empowered as they raise their voices, take the lead, and create change.
+Whether they’re volunteering their time or coordinating their own service project, […]

 How to Tie Knots: 10 Essential Knots for Girl Scouts